itxq/ckfinder/core/cksource/ckfinder/dev/doc/manual/Configuration.md

 $config['htmlExtensions'] = array('html', 'htm', 'xml', 'js', 'xsl');
 ~~~

-This setting secures your server against the Universal XSS / MIME Type detection attack.
+Please note that this feature performs only a very basic set of checks to detect HTML-like data in the first 1kB of the file contents to protect users e.g. against unintentional uploading of files with HTML content and with a wrong extension.

 **Note**: Malicious files that contain HTML-like data may use various UTF encodings.
-To validate all possible encodings please
-make sure that the `mbstring` PHP extension is enabled on your server.
+To validate all possible encodings please make sure that the `mbstring` PHP extension is enabled on your server.

 @subsection configuration_options_images images